CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/Spells.md

 - Achieve the CL required to cast said Spell with their Magic Skill Roll.
 - Have Magic Resource to consume proportionate to the Spell's CL.

-Some spells can consume additional Magic Resource for improved effects.
+Certain spells can consume additional Magic Resource for improved effects.
+A spell can only consume as much Magic Resource as the wins from the Magic Skill Roll, including the normal amount.

 ## Spells in Narrative